A Theory Stack

 Introduction: Sketcher Lens

 The Sketcher Lens evaluates how images hold structure before polish.
-Rather than evaluating surface aesthetics, the Lens dissects visual artifacts based on underlying structure, decision-making pressure, and compositional logic.
+Rather than evaluating surface aesthetics, the Lens refuses and dissects visual artifacts based on underlying structure, decision-making pressure, and compositional logic.
 Its goal is not to rate style, but to reveal structural intelligence, or the lack of it.
 The Sketcher Lens serves artists, researchers, and developers seeking a deeper understanding of how images are constructed, where they fail, and what structural alternatives might emerge.

 Sketcher as Scaffold: How the Lens Rewrites GPT's Reflex